 Bank valuations and buying a home

-As mentioned, bank valuations are sometimes lower than the market valuation.
-But what happens when you’d like to purchase a property and the bank valuation comes in lower than expected?
+What happens when you’d like to purchase a property and the bank valuation comes in lower than expected?

 You may have trouble borrowing the amount you've applied for.
 This doesn’t mean the property is out of reach.
 The key thing to remember here is LVR.
 A lot of banks won’t lend if the LVR is more than 95% - it’s too risky.
 If the LVR is above 80%, you may need to pay Lenders Mortgage Insurance (LMI) to help manage the level of risk the bank is taking on.